riofauzi708/riofauzi708.github.io/src/content/projects/hello-world.md

 ---
 title: My Simple Astro Project
-description: A cool portfolio built with Astro
+description: A clean and lightning-fast portfolio built with Astro.
+It highlights my projects with a modern, minimalist design, smooth animations, and excellent SEO so visitors get a seamless experience on any device.
 pubDate: 2024-10-15
 heroImage: /blog-placeholder-1.jpg
 projectType: Personal